Skip to Latin America Leadership Program Full Site Menu Skip to main content

 By: Ana Gomez Garces (B'25)

-As part of its Custom Programs, LALP collaborated with El Salvador’s Chamber for Professional Training Centers (CAPROSOV) and the FECAEXA consortium to promote the leadership development of women in international business.
-Fifty women, leaders of exporting companies, developed innovation skills and learned about market-seeking practices.
-Through mentoring and coaching activities, they were able to strengthen women’s networks and groups.
+In 2022, as part of its Custom Programs, LALP collaborated with El Salvador’s Chamber for Professional Training Centers (CAPROSOV) and the FECAEXA consortium to promote the leadership development of women in international business.
+Fifty women leaders of exporting companies developed innovation skills and learned about market-seeking practices and strengthened their networks and groups through mentoring and coaching activities.

-The 5-week virtual program focused on the pillars of leadership, innovation, global vision, and positioning.
-Through dynamic and interactive sessions, the participants developed leadership skills in the areas of negotiation, teamwork, conflict management, and decision-making.
-Through access to updated international trade tools, they learned about market-seeking techniques and innovation processes.
-Participants gained an understanding of the practical complexities of globalization and its effect on the business environment.
-The group coaching sessions led by Diane Garza, founder and president of iCatalyze, cultivated the development of tools to address issues such as emotional intelligence, imposter syndrome, assertive communication, influence, among others.
-The content of the program was complemented by special guests and professors with relevant experience, including Ricardo Ernst, executive director of LALP and professor at Georgetown University, and Silverio Zebral, head of the OAS government innovation unit.
+In 2023, LALP renewed the program for a second edition in collaboration with CAPROSOV.
+The 5-week virtual program focuses on the pillars of leadership, innovation, global vision, and positioning.
+Through dynamic and interactive sessions, the participants develop leadership skills in the areas of negotiation, teamwork, conflict management, and decision-making.
+Through access to updated international trade tools, they learn about market-seeking techniques and innovation processes.
+Participants gain an understanding of the practical complexities of globalization and its effect on the business environment.
+The group coaching sessions are led by Diane Garza, founder and president of iCatalyze, to cultivate the development of tools to address issues such as emotional intelligence, imposter syndrome, assertive communication, and influence, among others.
+The content of the program is complemented by group sessions with special guests and professors with relevant experience, including Georgetown University Professor Ricardo Ernst, executive director of LALP, and Silverio Zebral, head of the OAS Government Innovation Unit.

-The program took place from May 24 to June 23, 2022, through live sessions on Tuesdays and Thursdays from 7:00 am to 9:30 am (San Salvador time).
-50 women leaders in international business from El Salvador, Guatemala, Honduras, Nicaragua, and Costa Rica participated.
+The 2022 program took place from May 24 to June 23, 2022, with the participation of 50 women leaders in international business from El Salvador, Guatemala, Honduras, Nicaragua, and Costa Rica participating.
+The 2023 program is scheduled from June 19 through July 19, 2023.